klosmo/protoc-gen-gorm/README.md

 - Has-Many
 - Many-To-Many

-Note: polymorphic associations are currently not supported.
+Note: polymorphic associations are supported.

 Association is defined by adding a field of some ormable message type(either single or repeated).